cyrilfalvo/dvrpp/README.md

 # dvrpp
-dvr++ is a package to diagonalize quantum Hamiltonian using multidimensional DVR.
+dvr++ is a package to diagonalize multidimensional quantum Hamiltonians using DVR.
 It can be used in C++ but also in C and Fortran

 The Hamiltonian should be in the following form